-Our extended family now numbers 45 with spouses, grandchildren, and great grandchildren.
+Our extended family now numbers 45 with spouses, grandchildren,

+My grandpa wrote a book and wants to share it with you.
+Just click on the words above to learn more about it.
 It has lots of stories about growing up in Nebraska and how he met my Grandma Chris and got married.
 Then they had my dad and my Aunt Ana.

 He used to be a pastor and a banker and an insurance agent.
 Now he writes stories and takes pictures.
 He told me his book might be made into a movie, but I told him "your life isn't intense enough to be a movie!"